Applelo/compotes/docs/guide/collapse.md

 const collapse = new Collapse('#my-collapse')
 ```

-It is recommended to put an `id` to the element you want to collapse.
+It is recommended to add an `id` to the element you want to collapse.
 To all your trigger buttons, add an `aria-controls` attribute referring to the `id` of the collapse.

 ```html
 <button class="c-collapse-trigger" aria-controls="my-collapse">